kevinkindler/CL_UZH_23_ESSENTIALS_PROJECT/README.md

 The first code file includes:
 1. Preprocessing the dataset
+2. Vectorization
-2. Training the different Models
+3. Training the different Models
-3. Testing the models
+4. Testing the models
-4. Finding the common misclassified sentences
+5. Finding the common misclassified sentences
+6. Analysing features

 The second code file includes:
 1. Analyzing the misclassification via a bar plot